-This is a no-brainer.
-You should always share your blog posts on your Facebook page.
-However, it’s important to keep in mind the 80/20 rule for social media, which is this: share only 20% of your own brand’s content and 80% of “other” interesting content.
-When sharing your blog posts on Facebook include a creative snippet of what the article is about and a canva to accompany it along with a link to the blog post on your website.
+You should always share your blog posts on your Facebook page, however, it’s important to keep in mind the 80/20 rule for social media, which is this: share only 20% of your own brand’s content and 80% of “other” interesting content.
+And when sharing your blog posts on Facebook include a creative snippet of what the article is about and a Canva to accompany it along with a link to the blog post on your website.

 After all, Facebook is just one big online community.
-Facebook is the perfect platform to post about events and other happenings going on in your local community, wether your participating or not.
+Facebook is the perfect platform to post about events and other happenings going on in your local community, whether you are participating or not.
 It is an especially great tool to leverage if you are hosting an event yourself it’s a great outlet to promote your seminar, workshop, etc.

 The financial services industry is one where transparency is everything.
-What a better way to be transparent about the work you do than posting behind-the-scenes photos of your office, team members and work life?
+What better way to be transparent about the work you do than posting behind-the-scenes photos of your office, team members and work-life?
 Posting more candid pictures like this allows your clients and prospects to get to know more about you and create brand loyalty.

 Launching polls on Facebook isn’t something we’ve seen advisors do a lot of but it is something that encourages a ton of engagement among followers.
-Not only do these types of posts increase engagement but they are also somewhat of a mini survey for clients and prospects.
-Asking questions is a good way to gauge your audience’s interest or knowledge on a particular financial planning topic if your considering launching a new service, tool, workshop, etc.
+Not only do these types of posts increase engagement but they are also somewhat of a mini-survey for clients and prospects.
+Asking questions is a good way to gauge your audience’s interest or knowledge on a particular financial planning topic if you’re considering launching a new service, tool, workshop, etc.

 Types of Content to Post on Twitter